NeXo333Xo/Vocab/README.md

 # 4. Testing
 Testing is short in the project, because of much usage of throwables and not much experience with it.
+Run the project and start the server and test the website on localhost:8080
+username: marlon password: 1234 or
+username: max    password: 1234

 # 5. Contributing
 Feel free to contribute